 Zoom provides videotelephony services through a cloud-based peer-to-peer software platform.
 It is used for distance education, teleconferencing, telecommuting, and social relations.

-The platform provides a reliable and secure way of sharing HD video, audio, and content across many different devices, ranging from desktops and smartphones to telephones and conference room systems.
+The platform provides a reliable and secure way of sharing HD video, audio, and content across many devices, from desktops and smartphones to telephones and conference room systems.

 The company has witnessed phenomenal growth in recent years.
 In 2020, Zoom became the most popular video conferencing application, surpassing the market cap of $140 billion.